ricko2001/Genealogy-scripts/README.md

 These are scripts I've written to help my work with RootsMagic genealogy software.
 They directly access the SQLite database used by RootsMagic (RM) to store its data.

-Some are simple SWL in txt files, there are several Windows command files, and a number of Python scripts.
+Some are simple SQL in txt files, there are several Windows command files, and a number of Python scripts.

 The are tested only on Windows 11 x64 OS with Python 3x.
 Most have been tested only with RM v9 databases.